apache/mxnet/docs/system/note_data_loading.md

 Since binary recordIO can easily locate the start and end of a record using the Magic Number, we can achieve the above goal using the InputSplit functionality provided by dmlc-core.

 InputSplit takes the following parameters:
-- FileSystem *filesys: dmlc-core encapsulate the IO operations for different filesystems, like hdfs, s3, local.
-User don't need to worry about the difference between filesystems any more;
+- FileSystem *filesys: dmlc-core encapsulate the IO operations for different file systems, like hdfs, s3, local.
+User don't need to worry about the difference between file systems any more;
 - Char *uri: the uri of files.
 Note that it could be a list of files, for we may pack the data into several physical parts.
-File uris are separated by ';'.
+File URIs are separated by ';'.
 - Unsigned nsplit: the number of logical splits.
 Nsplit could be different from the number of physical file parts;
 - Unsigned rank: which split to load in this process;